AlaYankouskaya/Beyond-a-straight-line/README.md

 Open RStudio
 Load and run R Markdown "demographic_plots.Rmd"

-Please, note, to complete the LPA.Rmd file, allow for 5 hours (due to bootsrapping procedures)
+Please, note,LPA analysis is uploaded as a zipped file.
+To run it, unzipp it first.
+To complete the LPA.Rmd file, allow for 5 hours (due to bootsrapping procedures)